bgushurst/m2dev/README.md

 # Magento 2 Development (M2DEV)
 > A concise and opinionated Docker development environment for Magento 2

+## Requirements
+1) Project Directory within Linux or WSL 2
+1) Docker with Compose Support
+1) 6 GB of RAM

 ## Setup
 Use the follow code to quickly setup a new development environment within an empty folder.